 Naturally, Barnaby can call his fellow Agency 13 investigators reliable contacts, as they are a tight-knit group of men and women struggling against the bizarre on a daily basis together.
 Furthermore, Barnaby may rely upon his mystic Mambo mentor as a contact, as well as several individuals in Law Enforcement and Mystic circles that he has lent his aid to over the years (that's quite a few undeclared contacts).

 In order to impress upon those around him that he is, in fact, a terribly impressive Voodoo Houngan, Barnaby has taken to wearing a suitable costume for such in the United States.
 He exclusively wears an incredibly expensive tuxedo while on the job, one that is complemented with black leather shoes, virgin white gloves, and a black, foot tall top hat (large enough to store his lantern).

 Barnaby has deep feelings for his fellow Agency 13 investigators, as he has come to look upon them as his family.
-However, in order to remain 'in character', and thus keep his magic powers functioning properly, he continually maintains a calm, unfazed exterior, no matter how deeply events around him shake his resolve.
+However, to remain 'in character', and thus keep his magic powers functioning properly, he continually maintains a calm, unfazed exterior, no matter how deeply events around him shake his resolve.
 If he ever falters in his cool speech even for a second - be worried.

 Real Name: Barnaby Clay

 Legal Status: American citizen with no known criminal record